-The Certificate of Graduate Study in Cyber Security is relevant to the rapidly changing landscape of information security.
+The certificate of graduate study in cybersecurity is relevant to the rapidly changing landscape of information security.
 Courses cover techniques, policies, operational procedures, and technologies that secure and defend information systems in local and more broadly based domains.
-Students gain relevant knowledge in preventing cyber security attacks and develop proficiencies that can be applied immediately in the workplace.
+Students gain critical knowledge in preventing cybersecurity attacks and develop proficiencies that can be applied immediately in the workplace.

 - Bachelor's degree